8 Reasons Why a Car Won’t Start

 - Worn, chafed, cracked, broken vacuum lines.

-Generally, it is rare for your car to not start due to not getting the correct amount of air.
+Generally, it is rare for your car to not start because it is not getting the correct amount of air.
 However, you can do things in your maintenance routine to prevent these conditions from happening.

 1. Clogged Air Filter

-Most vehicles’ airboxes are easy to locate and easy to access.
-Consult your owner’s manual on recommended service intervals, but you should check your air filter at every oil change.
-Everything that you drive through or around has the opportunity to get into your car’s intake.
+Most vehicles’ airboxes are easy to locate and access.
+Consult your owner’s manual for recommended service intervals, but you should check your air filter at every oil change.
+Everything you drive through or around can get into your car’s intake.
 When checking the air filter, you should look for dust, grime, and pollen buildup.

 Another common thing to find within your air filter is bugs and other small critters.
 Especially if you live in a colder environment and have the potential to find small animals chewing and making nests within your air filter and air filter housing box, not only can this prevent the filter from doing its job, but you could also run the risk of your car’s intake being clogged.